SyncfusionExamples/PDF-real-time-Examples/PatientMedicalRecord/README.md

 ##### Example: PatientMedicalRecord

 # Purpose
-The PatientMedicalRecord project is an example of medical report generation.
-This example demonstrates a simple one-page document which inclues a text, images, etc.
+This project is an example of generating patient medical record.
+The medical records are used to describe the systematic documentation of a single patient's medical history.

 # Prerequisites
 1) **Visual Studio 2017** or above is installed.